Vincent Lambe

-Vincent Lambe (born 1 December 1980, Dublin) is an Irish film director, screenwriter and producer.
+Vincent Joseph Lambe (born 1 December 1980) is an Irish film director, screenwriter and producer.
 Lambe received acclaim for directing the 2018 short film Detainment, which is about the murder of James Bulger.
 The film earned him a 2019 Academy Award nomination.

-Lambe is a graduate of the National Film School, at the Dún Laoghaire Institute of Art, Design and Technology.
+Lambe is a graduate of the National Film School of Ireland, at the Dún Laoghaire Institute of Art, Design and Technology.